bcap/awstool/README.md

 You can also download pre-built binaries from the [releases page](https://github.com/bcap/awstool/releases/)

-## Building & Running
+## Building / Running / Installing

+You can install in your system with the `install.sh` script, which will build the tool and copy it to `GOPATH/bin/awstool` (you can run `go env GOPATH` to figure out your GOPATH)

+    ./install.sh
+    awstool help

-After cloning the repo you can use the `awstool.sh` script, which wraps building a docker image and running it:
+Alternatively you can use the `awstool.sh` script, which wraps building a docker image and running it:

     ./awstool.sh help

-Instead you can also build and/or run directly with local go:
+You can instead build and/or run directly with go with no system installation or docker images.
+This works best for a development workflow:

-    (cd cmd/awstool && go build && ./awstool help)

-or

     go run cmd/awstool/*.go help

-Or you can also build and run with docker directly:

-    docker build -t awstool .
-    docker run -v ~/.aws:/root/.aws -a stdout -a stderr awstool help